alexle/alexle.github.com/posts/send-sms-python.markdown

 How To Send A SMS Message With Python (easy way) 05-05-2011

-Python is a scripting programming language.
-It's easy to read, has great libraries, is documented very well, and is extremely versatile and powerful.
-It's my favorite language to work with and I have yet to come across a problem that it could not solve.
+[Python][2] is a high-level programming language.
+It's easy to read, has great libraries, and is well documented.
+On top of that, it is extremely versatile and powerful.
+It's my favorite language to work with and I've yet to come across a problem that it could not solve.

 Can it send text messages?
 You betcha!
+Here are the steps to send one easily:

+###Setup SMTP Module###
-You'll be using the SMTP (Simple Mail Transfer Protocol) library.
-It's the most common protocol for sending mail and its communication is done using TCP.
+SMTP, or simple mail transfer protocol, will be used to send the text message.
+It's the most common protocol for sending e-mail between mail servers.
+Python includes a nice library of its basic functions in *smtplib*.

 <div id="code">
 <font color="#cd5c5c">import</font>&nbsp;smtplib<br>
 </div>

+###Connect to Gmail SMTP Server###
-Next, establish a secure session with gmail's outgoing SMTP server using your gmail account.
-A TLS or SSL connection must be used; the example below uses STARTTLS which is port 587.
+A secure session with Gmail's outgoing SMTP server must be established.
+To connect, a TLS or SSL connection must be specified.
+In this example, the STARTTLS connection is used which is port 587.
+The session is complete with the credentials of a valid Gmail account.

 <div id="code">
 server = smtplib.SMTP( <span style="background-color: #333333"><font color="#ffffff">&quot;</font></span><font color="#ffa0a0">smtp.gmail.com</font><span style="background-color: #333333"><font color="#ffffff">&quot;</font></span>, 587 )<br>